 - Exceptional dampening capacity and low inertia making it ideally suited for parts that undergo frequent and sudden changes in motion direction

-- the newer high purity alloys can deliver better corrosion resistance than carbon, steel and some aluminium alloys.
+- In high purity alloys, better corrosion resistance than carbon, steel and some aluminium alloys

-- Thin-walled die casting means structures can be made as one piece rather than assembled from several components, This simplifies design, lowers assembly costs, improves reliability, minimizes tooling costs and reduces joints, fasteners and welds.
+- Thin-walled die casting means structures can be made as one piece rather than assembled from several components.
+This simplifies design, lowers assembly costs, improves reliability, minimises tooling costs and reduces joints, fasteners and welds